DevAbanoub/BloggerTemplate/README.md

 - Ad-places ( ready to use AdSense places )
 - Good comment section to let visitors love to comment. ( that's improve the Google rank )

+## Blogs Which Use The Ultimate Blogger Theme
+-- Feel free to send **pull requests** to add a blog which uses this theme.

 ## License
 This blogger theme can be applied to blogger / blogspot.com blogs with or without custom domain.
 You have the freedom to use this blogger theme as you want BUT PLEASE KEEP THE COPYRIGHT NOTICE.